chiazor/trends_search_interest/README.md

 the script is set to sleep for 60 secs per batch to minimize connection timeouts

-The output is saved as a json file
+The output is saved to a json file

 ## API request
+deployed data puller api with flask

 ```
 python app.py

 ```

-send GET request
+send GET request sample

 api/search_interest?keyword=< keyword >